By Melanie Lockwood Herman

 - What were the most important lessons from this experience?

 - Provide outlets for employee and volunteer frustration.
 Today’s employees and volunteers have an unlimited array of avenues for venting, and a few clicks on a mobile phone keyboard can broadcast the gist of a complaint to a large audience.
 The degree to which employers can regulate statements made outside the workplace is an evolving area of the law.
 While the courts wrestle with balancing the interests of employees and employers, you can reduce the risk of potentially harmful venting by providing accessible and meaningful opportunities for employees and volunteers to provide candid feedback.
 Remember that a complaint is a potential gift to your nonprofit that can help you improve the organization.

-As you continue the process of planning for 2011, I invite you to consider how to address the “human factor” in your risk management program.
+I invite you to consider how to address the “human factor” in your risk management program.
 Invite staff and volunteers from all corners of the organization to participate in broadening your view of risk.
 Ask members of your team if the rationale behind the key rules and policies of the workplace are understood.
 Invite staff and volunteers to actively participate in your efforts to identify and understand the changing environment in which you operate as well as the risk-related implications of your changing world.